totara/totara-docker-dev/README.md

 ### Todo

  * Get mssql working with PHP 5.6 (driver is installed but throws error on connect)
- * Get mssql working with PHP 7.2RC (dependency problem in mssql extension)
+ * Get xdebug working with PHP 7.2

 ### Installation:
  1. Clone the Totara source code (see requirements)